One World (John Martyn album): Critical reception

 Upon release, One World received acclaim from music critics.
-In a review for Record Mirror, Mary Ann Ellis hailed it as a "beautiful album with an ability to touch you with a lazy line or high/low note," adding that its sensitive, sincere nature would prevent it from selling well, but "[s]omehow I wouldn't want it to."
+In a review for Record Mirror, Mary Ann Ellis praised it as a "beautiful album with an ability to touch you with a lazy line or high/low note," adding that its sensitive, sincere nature would prevent it from selling well, but "[s]omehow I wouldn't want it to."
 Steven X Rea of Crawdaddy! similarly said the album – with its "private territory" feel – was not radio friendly, despite the short lengths of four songs and appearances from Winwood, Newmark and Fairport Convention's rhythm section.
 Describing Martyn's style as a mix of blues, jazz and rock, he hailed One World for being "as blotto and as blessed with sometimes hazy, sometimes crystalline music, as anything he's ever done," drawing comparisons with Bessie Smith, Hoagy Carmichael and Skip James.
 Monty Smith of NME felt the "mean, moogy and magnificent" album was the most "mesmerising" he had heard that year, deeming it "plain better than anything else."

 Mark Prendergast of Melody Maker commented that Martyn "seems fated to inspire madness and mayhem, no matter how utterly shambolic the circumstances he finds himself in," feeling this may be due to his uniquely "foggy" voice and ability to "trick out what are invariably simple songs with ravishing detail."
 In Sounds, Vivien Goldman hailed Blackwell's deeply sympathetic production and the inventive music, praising Martyn for carrying the "spirit of John Cale/Terry Riley music expansion", while feeling he is "not taken as seriously as he should be".
-Dave Belbin of Gongster described the album as very warm and "full-sounding", feeling synonymous with "an armchair before an open fire, somewhat stoned, keeping the cold winter at bay."
+Dave Belbin of Gongster described the album as very warm and "full-sounding", comparable to "an armchair before an open fire, somewhat stoned, keeping the cold winter at bay."
 In an article for Liverpool Echo, Chris Salewicz said the "strong and very worthwhile" One World features a more brittle and creative side to Martyn's "always powerful emotions and moods."
-In their critics' polls of the year's best albums, NME ranked it 26th, whilst OOR ranked it 42nd.
+In their critics' polls, NME ranked it the 26th best album of 1977, whilst OOR ranked it 42nd best of 1978.